Knowledge and ability to understand: learn the basics

 (especially in porous media) and the advective transport

-and to the equations describing these phenomena.
+and to the governing equations that describe these phenomena.

 On the other hand, it intends to provide numerical calculation tools for

 modeling and forecasting in time and space using